-The Charter of the Audit Committee requires the Audit Committee to pre-approve all non-audit services to be provided by the External Auditors to the Corporation or its subsidiaries other than Cogeco Communications and its subsidiaries.
+The Charter of the Audit Committee requires the Audit Committee to pre-approve all non-audit services to be provided by the External Auditors to the Corporation or its subsidiaries.
 The Audit Committee also establishes annually a list of proscribed services that may not be provided by the External Auditors as a measure to safeguard their objectivity and independence.
 The list of proscribed services includes the following services:

-- Bookkeeping or other services related to the accounting records of financial statements of the Corporation; - Financial information systems design and implementation; - Appraisal, fairness opinions or contribution-in-kind reports; - Actuarial services; - Internal audit outsourcing staff; - Management functions; - Human resources; - Broker-dealer, investment adviser or investment banking services; - Legal services; - Expert services related to the audit, except for tax services; - Abusive tax transactions; - Tax services for persons in financial reporting oversight roles.
+- Bookkeeping or other services related to the accounting records of financial statements of the Corporation;

+- Financial information systems design and implementation;

+- Appraisal, fairness opinions or contribution-in-kind reports;

+- Actuarial services;

+- Internal audit outsourcing staff;

+- Management functions;

+- Human resources;

+- Broker-dealer, investment adviser or investment banking services; - Legal services; - Expert services related to the audit, except for tax services; - Abusive tax transactions.

-15.5 REMUNERATION OF AUDITORS
+15.5 Remuneration of Auditors

-The following table presents, by category, the fees billed by the External Auditors of the Corporation, Deloitte LLP, for the fiscal years 2021 and 2020:
+The following table presents, by category, the fees billed by the External Auditors of the Corporation, Deloitte LLP, for the fiscal years 2023 and 2022: